reyes2981/captstone-frontend/README.md

 # The original Plan
 - This project involves creating a REST API for a task database that allows users to create new tasks via an Angular.js frontend
 - I want it to have authorization/authentication
-- I WANT TO HAVE FUN WITH THIS PROJECT - TRY NOT TO BE SO SERIOUS
+- I want to have fun with this project - Try not to be so serious.
 - Maybe user signs up and then can press button with plays music that will help them concentrate on a task.
-- How am I going to play the music?
+- How am I going to play music?
 Possibly through Youtube?
 - I'll probably need to look into the Youtube API
-- SO FAR I HAVE TWO MODELS
+- So far I have two models
-- USERS AND TASKS
+- Users and tasks
-- USERS CAN LEAVE COMMENTS ABOUT CURRENT SONG PLAYING
+- Users can leave comments about current song playing
-- IM GOING TO MAKE THE COMMENTS LIVE
+- I'm going to make the comments live
 - How many Pomodoros did it take you to complete your task?
 - When a Task a created a timer is also created